What Is Brand Identity? Why Is It Important?

 - Colour Palette: Colour palette is the set of colours used by the brand in its marketing materials.

 - Imagery: It is the set of differentiated images and visuals used by the brand to communicate its brand message.

 - Brand Personality: Brand personality refers to the set of human traits/characteristics assigned to the brand.
 This personality is stems from the visual brand identity elements and customer interaction.

 - Brand Associations: These are elements other than the brand which the customer feels is associated with the brand.
 These include famous personalities, partner brands, etc.

 - Brand Voice: Brand voice is the uniformity in selection of words, the attitude and values of the brand while addressing the target audience or others.

 Brand Identity Examples

-Even in the early 20th century, Coca-Cola had its brand identity strategies in place where it used red coloured barrels and a unique shape for its bottle.
-The company has also been consistent with the logo since then.
+Right from the early 20th century, Coca-Cola has had its brand identity strategies in place where it associates red and white colours and the feeling of happiness with its brand.
+The company also uses a unique shape for its bottles which makes it unique from the competition.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
 Tell us what you think of this article in the comments section.